-Current volatile and/or recessionary economic conditions in the U.S. or abroad could adversely affect our business or our access to capital markets in a material manner.
+Current volatile and/or recessionary conditions in the U.S. or abroad could adversely affect our business or our access to capital markets in a material manner.

 To date, our principal sources of capital used to fund our development programs and other operations have been the net proceeds we received from sales of equity securities, as described herein.
-We have and will continue to use significant capital for the development and commercialization of our product candidates, and, as such, we expect to seek additional capital from future issuance(s) of our securities, which may consist of issuances of equity and/or debt securities, to fund our planned operations.
+We have and will continue to use significant capital for the development of our product candidates, and, as such, we expect to seek additional capital from future issuance(s) of our securities, which may consist of issuances of equity and/or debt securities, to fund our planned operations.

 Accordingly, our results of operations and the implementation of both our short-term and long-term business plan could be adversely affected by general conditions in the global economy, including conditions that are outside of our control, such as the impact of health and safety concerns from the current COVID-19 pandemic.
-The most recent global financial crisis caused by COVID-19 has resulted in extreme volatility and disruptions in the capital and credit markets.
+The most recent global financial crisis caused by COVID-19 resulted in extreme volatility and disruptions in the capital and credit markets.
 A prolonged economic downturn could result in a variety of risks to our business and may have a material adverse effect on us, including limiting or restricting our ability to access capital on favorable terms, or at all, which would limit our ability to obtain adequate financing to maintain our operations.

-We received funds from the Paycheck Protection Program enacted by Congress under the Coronavirus Aid, Relief and Economic Security Act, which funds must be repaid if we do not meet the criteria for forgiveness established by the U.S. Small Business Administration.
+We recieved funds from the Paycheck Protection Program enacted by Congres under the Coronavirus Aid, Relief and Economic Security Act, which funds must be repaid if we do not meet the criteria for forgiveness established by the U.S. Small Business Administration.

 On April 22, 2020, we entered into a note payable agreement, pursuant to which we received net proceeds of approximately \$224,000 from a potentially forgivable loan from the U.S. Small Business Administration (SBA) pursuant to the Paycheck Protection Program (PPP) enacted by Congress under the Coronavirus Aid, Relief, and Economic Security Act (the CARES Act) administered by the SBA (the PPP Loan).
-The PPP Loan provides working capital to us and matures on April 22, 2022.
+The PPP Loan provides for working capital to the Company and matures on April 22, 2022.
 Under the CARES Act and the PPP Loan Agreement, all payments of both principal and interest are deferred until at least October 22, 2020.
-The PPP Loan accrues interest at a rate of 1.00% per annum, and interest will continue to accrue throughout the period the PPP Loan is outstanding, or until it is forgiven.
+The PPP Loan will accrue interest at a rate of 1.00% per annum, and interest will continue to accrue throughout the period the PPP Loan is outstanding, or until it is forgiven.
 The CARES Act (including subsequent guidance issued by SBA and U.S. Department of the Treasury related thereto) provides that all or a portion of the PPP Loan may be forgiven upon our request to the Lender, subject to requirements in the PPP Loan Agreement and the CARES Act.
-We submitted our request for forgiveness of the PPP Loan to the SBA on September 23, 2020.
-Although no assurances can be given, we currently believe that we will be able to satisfy the applicable requirements for forgiveness of the PPP Loan and expect that the PPP Loan will be forgiven.
+Although no assurances can be given, the Company currently believes it will be able to satisfy the applicable requirements for forgiveness of the PPP Loan and expects that the PPP Loan will be forgiven.